-The Silvia has become every drifter’s wet dream.
-Nissan really hit the nail on the head with this two-door sport coupe.
-This is highlighted in the long production run the Silvia had.
-It was in production form 1964-1968 under the Datsun name, when it abruptly stopped for a few years.
+The Nissan Silvia has become every drifter’s wet dream.
+Nissan really hit the nail on the head with this two-door sports coupe.
+This is highlighted in the long production run Silvia had.
+It was in production from 1964 to 1968 under the Datsun name, when it abruptly stopped for a few years.
 It then resurfaced in 1974 as a Nissan and continued until 2002.
 The famed Japanese automaker must have been doing something right to have a car in production for 32 years.

 - Pros and Cons

 - Average Prices